weaviate/weaviate-io/developers/weaviate/current/client-libraries/go.md

 The code snippet above shows a simple query similar to `RESTful GET /v1/schema`.
 The client is initiated by requiring the package and connecting to the running instance.
 Then, a query is constructed by getting the `.Schema` with `.Getter()`.
 The query will be sent with the `.Go()` function, this object is thus required for every function you want to build and execute.

 # Change logs

+## v3.0.0
+- Add builders for `where` / `group` / `fields`
+- Support settings stopwords in schema config
+- Retrieve and update shard status

 ## v2.3.0
 - Added support of the `spellcheck` module.